adkinsjd/mesos-python-agent/README.md

 # Mesos Python Agent

-This is a python implementation of a subset of the internal API for an apache mesos agent.
+This is a python implementation of a very basic Apache Mesos agent.
 It's mainly practice to better understand the minimal API that could be implemented for an embedded C mesos-mini agent meant to run on ultra resource constrained platforms.

-The plan is roughly to start with agent registration and pinging, then add state and metrics calls (so that it can be viewed in the UI) then add the most basic executor functionality (execute a shell command with message passing).
+It currently is able to handle the executor lifecyle (spawn an executor, forward tasks, manage task state, kill the executor), but it doesn't actually limit the resources of the executor or tasks.

 Down the road this could transition to a more complete example of a mini agent, which will probably use COAP instead of HTTP (requiring an HTTP-COAP proxy) and